robinhood-me/salt_apache_mysql_across_distros/README.md

 # recreated github key with public key
 # checked private and public key match and email was added to one
 # recreate github and github.pub keys and created in github
+# generated new key with -C "rhcrco@gmail.com" switch in keygen